domaindrivendev/Swashbuckle.WebApi/README.md

     void Apply(Operation operation, SchemaRegistry schemaRegistry, ApiDescription apiDescription);

 A typical implementation will inspect the ApiDescription and modify the Operation accordingly.
-If necessary, the SchemaRegIistry can be used to obtain or register Schemas for Types that are used in the Operation.
+If necessary, the SchemaRegistry can be used to obtain or register Schemas for Types that are used in the Operation.

 #### DocumentFilter ####